 Habitual sins are problems for almost everyone.
 Perhaps even you!
+Maybe you are struggling with habitual sin and feel helpless and hopeless.

 And that is why so many new believers become discouraged.
 For instance: